pantheon-systems/documentation/source/content/pantheon-yml.md

 ### Deploying Hotfixes

 Changes made to `pantheon.yml` **are not** detected when deployed as a [hotfix](/hotfixes).
 As a workaround, make a modification to your `pantheon.yml` file in a development environment (for example add a code comment), then deploy up to production using the standard Pantheon workflow.
+(Pantheon standard workflow is done via the dashboard deploy or terminus env:deploy, manually creating git tags and pushing it on the platform do not invoke all the processes that a proper "deployment" does)

 ## See Also